aws/aws-sdk-js-v3/clients/client-cleanrooms/README.md

 ## Installing

-To install the this package, simply type add or install @aws-sdk/client-cleanrooms using your favorite package manager:
+To install this package, simply type add or install @aws-sdk/client-cleanrooms using your favorite package manager:

 - `npm install @aws-sdk/client-cleanrooms`